 As it was mentioned earlier, each newly established company must be entered into the National Court Register.
 The agent may submit the application for registering a company in the National Court Register via the S24 system.
 To perform this action, the agent should receive a separate power of attorney from the principal.

-What is important, the application for entry into the Register may be signed only by a professional agent -attorney-at-law or legal counsellor.
+What is important, the application for entry into the Register may be signed only by a professional agent -attorney-at-law.

 The application submitted via the S24 system must be accompanied by a complete set of self-prepared attachments in PDF format: